thehatter8/thehatter8.github.io/README.md

 ### Foreword

  I got kind of annoyed by the guide on the snort website/github repo so I decided to make my own guide.
 This install makes use of `apt install` a lot instead of building software using `make` like the guides suggest.
-I found this to be wayyyyy faster when you can just use `apt` for almost everything and `make` when required.
+I found this to be a lot faster and easier when you can just use `apt` for almost everything and `make` only when required.
 If you would like to copy me exactly I am starting from a fresh Ubuntu 22.04 VM immediately after the installation, first reboot, and login.
-I am
+I am snortusr working from `~` or `/home/snortusr/` for all my `git clone` uses.

 <img src="assets/images/test.png"/>